 Does ABTA and ATOL offer the same protection?

 No they don't.
 ATOL is a legal requirement that companies like tour operators must comply with to sell package holidays where a flight is part of the package.
-ABTA is a travel trade association that requires members to hold an ATOL if a flight is part of the package holiday and takes other steps to ensure that your money is safe if booking through a member of ABTA.
+ABTA is a travel trade association that requires members to hold an ATOL if a flight is part of the package holiday and takes other steps to ensure that your money is safe.
+For instance tour operator members of ABTA can take out a bond with ABTA (as Olympic Holidays does) to ensure financial protection of holiday arrangements that do not include a flight and it has other protections in place to protect your money if booking through a travel agent member of ABTA.

 I need more information who should I contact?